Housing benefit privacy statement

 - We collect information about:

-- you and your partner (name, address, contact details, NI number, date of birth, income and capital details)
+- you and your partner (name, address, contact details, National Insurance number, date of birth, income and capital details)

 - your/your partner’s eligibility to remain and/or work in the UK